-“I am closing the show!” she said excitedly.
-“This is my perfect venue.
-My garments are more avant-garde.
+“This is my perfect venue,” she said.
+“My garments are more avant-garde.
 London is more progressive and open to out-of-the-box ideas.”

+The collection’s debut in London was included in Forbes magazine among bold looks from new designers.
 One of the designs, a black-and-white habit-inspired garment worn by stylist Lily Gatins in the Commes des Garçons fashion show in Paris, was featured in the July 2017 issue of Vogue.

 Ortiz-González moved to Philadelphia from St. Louis with her family in August.
 Hurricane Maria hit Puerto Rico in September, destroying her mother’s home in Caguas.
 As Ortiz-González waited a harrowing several days to hear from her family, she worked on one of Moore’s big fashion shows.
 She later learned that her brother, a doctor, performed surgeries by the light of nurses’ cell phones.